Shared posts

 HERE’S HOW TO EAT TO BULK UP:

-• Calculate your (Total daily energy expenditure) and add +500 cal over your number.
+• Calculate your (Total daily energy expenditure) and add enough calories to increase 0.25-0.5% of your body weight per week.

 • Consume the rest of your calories from foods composed of carbs and fats.